cosmic-api/cosmic.py/docs/source/tutorial.rst

-            "create": { "returns": {"type": "any"}, "accepts": {"type": "any"} }, "meditate": { "returns": {"type": "any"}, "accepts": {"type": "any"} }, "state": { "returns": {"type": "any"}, "accepts": {"type": "any"} }, "highscores": { "returns": {"type": "any"}, "accepts": {"type": "null"} }
+            "create": { "returns": {"type": "any"}, "accepts": {"type": "any"} }, "meditate": { "returns": {"type": "any"}, "accepts": {"type": "any"} }, "state": { "returns": {"type": "any"}, "accepts": {"type": "any"} }, "highscores": { "returns": {"type": "any"} }
         }
     }

-This endpoint is used to build a client for your API.
+This endpoint can be used to dynamically build a client for your API.
-The type signatures so far just indicate whether your action takes an argument or not, but in the future they will be derived from type annotations and used for automatic documentation and validation.
+The type signatures are used for documentation and validation.

 You can now interact with your new API via POST requests:

 .. code:: bash

-    $ curl -X POST -H "Content-Type: application/json" -d '"steve"' http://localhost:5000/actions/create {"data": true}
+    $ curl -X POST -H "Content-Type: application/json" -d '"steve"' http://localhost:5000/actions/create true
-    $ curl -X POST -H "Content-Type: application/json" -d '"steve"' http://localhost:5000/actions/state {"data": "seeking"}
+    $ curl -X POST -H "Content-Type: application/json" -d '"steve"' http://localhost:5000/actions/state "seeking"

 What if we try a lama that doesn't exist yet?